Whittier Health Network

 According to the American Speech-Language-Hearing Association (ASHA), Speech-Language Pathologists “prevent, assess, diagnose, and treat speech, language, social communication, cognitive-communication, and swallowing disorders in children and adults.”

-Speech Therapy at Whittier Health
+Speech therapy at Whittier Health

 Whittier’s dedicated Speech-Language Pathologists (SLPs), also called Speech Therapists (STs), determine the safest and least restrictive diet for patients with trouble swallowing, a common problem for people recovering from a debilitating illness such as a stroke.
 SLPs teach strategies to improve chewing and swallowing and assist people with relearning communication skills and help improve their cognitive skills.

-Speech Therapy supports overall health outcomes
+Speech therapy supports overall health outcomes

 Inpatient care emphasizes the vital connection between Speech-Language Pathologists (SLP) and Registered Dietitians (RDs).
 Every client admitted to one of Whittier’s inpatient facilities is seen by an RD conducting interviews and reviewing diagnoses.
 Dietary recommendations are based on allergies, preferences, cultural factors, and metabolic and nutritional needs; a therapeutic diet is prescribed for medical conditions like malnutrition, heart disease, or diabetes and is crucial for healing complex wounds.